Ronnie772/Ronnie772.github.io/docs/05-Power-Budget/Power-Budget.md

 ---

 ## Overview
-The Power budget helps organise the electronics and decide the specifications for the fuse on the pcb.
+The power budget outlines the total electrical power required for the motor subsystem, It ensures the power supply can reliably support all operating conditions without overload or performance issues.